dankiel0/Map-Editor/README.md

 # MapEditor
- Used to make tile map
+ Used to make tile maps for RPGs or platformers.